mathpn/mathpn.github.io/src/content/posts/climbing-trees-1.md

 $$

 Where $\phi(x;v_m)$ is a function that defines each region and $c_m$ is the model applied to this region.
 Each model $c$ provides a prediction for a region, and their combination defines the decision tree.
 Typically, this model is simply a constant (regression) or a vector of probabilities (classification).
 We'll dive deeper into this definition later.

+The regions cannot assume arbitrary boundaries, though.
+They are always _parallel_ to the axis used as the split feature and can only divide a previous region into two.
+This can be a limitation, but it greatly reduces the computational complexity of constructing a decision tree.
+For each split, we test many split points for all features and use the one that improves our metric the most.
+We'll discuss this metric later.
+Without the constraint that boundaries must be parallel to one axis, the line defining the region would depend on two or more features, thus increasing by a lot the number of regions we'd have to test to find the best one.

+This constraint may impair the model's ability to learn relationships that depend on two variables.
+However, given enough splits (larger tree size), it's easy to see that _any_ relationship can be approximated.